Ry-F3/trading-journal/README.md

 ### **Bringing Traders Together: A Common Ground in Recording**
 Regardless of their specific trading style—be it day trading, swing trading, position trading, or any other approach—serious traders share a common need: the ability to meticulously record and analyse their trades.
 Many exchanges have limitations on data retention, often erasing valuable trading history after a certain period.

-Trade Tribe unifies this diverse community by providing a secure and reliable platform for traders to log their transactions comprehensively.
+Trader Tribe unifies this diverse community by providing a secure and reliable platform for traders to log their transactions comprehensively.
 Whether a day trader chasing intraday opportunities or a position trader taking a long-term investment approach, every trader benefits from a central repository that safeguards their trading data.
-By offering categorization and filtering tools, Trade Tribe ensures that traders can effortlessly navigate through their trade history.
+By offering categorization and filtering tools, Trader Tribe ensures that traders can effortlessly navigate through their trade history.
 This not only aids in performance analysis but also fosters a sense of confidence, knowing that their trading journey is documented and accessible whenever needed.

-In essence, while trading styles and preferences may vary, the commitment to professional and meticulous record-keeping is the common thread that binds traders together within the Trade Tribe community.
+In essence, while trading styles and preferences may vary, the commitment to professional and meticulous record-keeping is the common thread that binds traders together within the Trader Tribe community.

 ## **User Stories**